-Built-in Wi-Fi: The camera's built-in Wi-Fi lets you connect the camera to your smartphone or computer wirelessly.
+Wireless Communications: The camera lets you connect to your smartphone or computer wirelessly via Bluetooth Low Energy (Ver 4.2) or a wireless LAN (Wi-Fi 802.11 b/g/n).
 With the Fujifilm Camera Remote app on your smartphone, you can view and download images and videos to the smartphone, control the camera remotely, or copy location data to the camera and save it to your photos (smartphone must have GPS feature).
 When the Fujifilm PC AutoSave application is loaded onto your computer, you can upload pictures from the camera via wireless LAN.

-Shooting Modes: The Fujifilm X-T100 lets you set the shooting mode via the rotary Mode Dial on the top of the camera.
+Shooting Modes: The Fujifilm X-A7 lets you set the shooting mode via the rotary Mode Dial on the top of the camera.
 You can select from the following modes:

 - Advanced SR Auto: The camera automatically optimizes the settings according to the scene or type of subject.
 Available scenes include: Auto, Portrait, Landscape, Night, Macro, Night Portrait, and Backlit Portrait.

 - Program AE: The camera selects the shutter speed and the aperture settings for best exposure.
 Using Program Shift, you can produce the same exposure with other shutter speed/aperture combinations.

 - Shutter Priority AE: You choose the shutter speed, and allow the camera to set the aperture for optimal exposure.

 - Aperture Priority AE: You select the aperture, and the camera sets the shutter speed to obtain the best exposure.
 Aperture settings vary with the attached lens.
 With the included 15-45mm lens, the aperture range is from F3.5 to F22 (wide angle) and F5.6 to F22 (telephoto).